-When used, tourist-oriented directional signs shall be used only on rural conventional roads and shall not be used on conventional roads in urban areas nor at interchanges on freeways or expressways.
+When used, tourist-oriented directional signs shall be used only on rural conventional roads and shall not be used at interchanges on expressways or freeways.

-Where both tourist-oriented directional signs and Specific Service signs (see Chapter 2F) would be needed at the same intersection, the tourist-oriented directional signs shall incorporate the needed information from, and be used in place of, the Specific Service signs.
+Where both tourist-oriented directional signs and Specific Service signs (Chapter 2F) would be needed at the same intersection, the tourist-oriented directional signs should incorporate the needed information from, and be used in place of, the Specific Service signs.